 The Company has initially adopted IFRS 9, Financial Instruments from January 1, 2018.
-The effect of initially applying these standards did not have a material impact on the Company's financial statements.
-A number of other new standards are also effective from January 1, 2018, but they also did not have a material impact on the Company's financial statements.
+The effect of initially applying this standard did not have a material impact on the Company's financial statements.
+A number of other new standards are also effective from January 1, 2018, however, were also deemed to not have a material impact on the Company's financial statements.

 IFRS 9 sets out requirements for recognizing and measuring financial assets, financial liabilities and some contracts to buy or sell non-financial items.
-This standard replaces IAS 39 Financial Instruments: Recognition and Measurement.
+This standard replaces IAS 39, Financial Instruments: Recognition and Measurement.
 There was no material impact to the Company's consolidated financial statements as a result of transitioning to IFRS 9.